CosignCosine/language-qc/README.md

 # language-qc
 This package gives QC language support in Atom.
+(Source Format)

 # About
 Atom is my (CosignCosine's) preferred code/text editor and I didn't want to get another editor just for SFM ports, so I coded the language support.
 It's not that hard; I'm surprised it hasn't been done before.